Welcome to my digital voice

-I’m a recent graduate of the Ohio State University with a Bachelor of Arts in history and a minor in communications.
-I currently work in Fayetteville, Arkansas in cooperation with IMG College and the University of Arkansas athletic program as as a social media correspondent.
+I’m a December 2017 graduate of the Ohio State University with a Bachelor of Arts in history and a minor in communications.
+I currently work in Fayetteville, Arkansas in conjunction with IMG College and the University of Arkansas athletics program as the social media correspondent.

 My path to getting here:

 Although I spent the large majority of my time in undergrad studying history — World War II in particular — my belief in my calling is leading me towards sports and the sports industry through a digital and social media perspective.

 History was something that I loved when I came to Ohio State.
 It was something firm that allowed me to delve further into academia but weave my own path.
 It turns out that path took me too long to switch majors, but I was able to graduate from Ohio State in 3 1/2 years and still manage to pick up a digital-related minor.